nystrom/rivo/docs/design.md

 	data Nil   // defines Nil { }
 	data Cons (hd: a) (tl: List a)  // defines Cons { hd, tl }

+## Trait definitions

+A `trait` definition defines a trait or trait instance.
+If the parameters of the trait are unknowns, the definition is a trait defini

 The body of a `data` definition is either a pattern specifying the